NandiniSN5/Yelp_Dataset/README.md

 ---------------------------
 Business name with its overallrate, count of checkin based on week and year and review rates for the same are given.

+Possible Problems :
+start-spark.sh - while running this docker file , it might give error.
+Kindly replace the CRLF with LF.